 You could decide to save a manageable amount each month from your take home pay to cover your living costs, larger expenses and the unexpected.

 A bank or building society account might be a good home for your money, or you could open an ISA...but what are they and how do they work?

-A Cash ISA is a savings account that allows you to make regular contributions.
-Unlike a standard savings account, you won't pay any tax on the interest earned within your Cash ISA.
+A Cash ISA is a savings account, but unlike a standard savings account, you won’t pay any tax on the interest earned on your savings within the Cash ISA.